julianchurchill/sxq-to-midi/README.md

 # Python Script

-A python script generated with AI to convert SXQ files to MIDI.
+A python script initially generated with AI to convert SXQ files to MIDI.

+Handles only a single sequence.
+For each track in the sequence, if it has any notes (Ga-11 MPC events) or native MIDI automation events (control change events) then it will save a representative track in the output MIDI file.

 ## Run With